PLEASE VISIT OUR CALENDAR OR FACEBOOK PAGE FOR MOST UP-TO-DATE SCHEDULE!

 Call NAMI Northeast Region at 570-342-1047 or email info@naminepa.org for more info.

-The Family-to-Family Education Program is a free 8-session course taught by other family members who have received intensive training for its presentation.
+The program is taught by family members of people with mental health conditions who have received intensive training to present this education.
 All instruction and course materials are provided free to class participants.

 What you'll learn: